mirkub2/SaaS-webhook-marketplace/README.md

 Deployment
 - deploy to Azure Functions (Windows)
 - add these environment variables to Azure Function

-      Auth:ApplicationId    (according to Technical Configuration of SaaS offer in Partner Center) Auth:TenantId   (according to Technical Configuration of SaaS offer in Partner Center) MarketplaceApi:TenantId    (according to Technical Configuration of SaaS offer in Partner Center) MarketplaceApi:ClientId (ClientId is ApplicationID)
+      MarketplaceApi:TenantId    (according to Technical Configuration of SaaS offer in Partner Center) MarketplaceApi:ClientId (ClientId is ApplicationID)
       MarketplaceApi:ClientSecret (find this in EntraID/Application Registrations for used ClientId)